And I knew that to you and into your life I had to get.

 They called in Ed Graham to play Drums, and they met Frankie Poullain in London.
 They began doing the pub circuit to moderate success; their shows were so good they had a place in a music festival lineup before they had their first album.
 The British press went nuts, considering The Darkness as no more than a mediocre joke who would burn out in a few weeks.

-.
+After the second album, One Way Ticket...
+To Hell And Back, Justin checked himself into rehab for his cocaine habit.
 Despite the band announcing a third album by the end of 2007, Justin got out of rehab and chose to leave the group, effectively breaking up The Darkness.
-They reunited in 2011 over an Indian dinner, and since then have released Hot Cakes
+They reunited in 2011 over an Indian dinner, and since then have performed and released new music like clockwork.

 - Audience Participation Song: All of them.

-- Badass Mustache: Justin's mustache is a sight to behold.
+- Badass Mustache: Justin's waxed mustache is a sight to behold.

 - British Rockstars

 - The Cameo: Arthur Brown appears as the priest in the video for "Is It Just Me".

 - Camp: The band feeds on camp.
 Bright glammy outfits, stratospheric falsettos, and a refusal to take themselves too seriously.